-(of which I'm a co-founder and co-director), and a collaborative effort to apply Stanford Design School founder Professor David Kelley's ideas for Teaching Creativity to the teaching of College Writing.
+(of which was a co-founder and co-director), and a collaborative effort to apply Stanford Design School founder Professor David Kelley's ideas for Teaching Creativity to the teaching of College Writing.

-For 2012-2013 I joined the Stanford Human Rights Education Intitiative as a Visitng Scholar to help launch an exciting new Human Rights Across the Curriculum program focused on using social media. http://shrei.stanford.edu/
+For 2012-2013 I joined the Stanford Human Rights Education Initiative as a Visiting Scholar to help launch a new Human Rights Across the Curriculum program focused on using social media. http://shrei.stanford.edu/

 Curriculum Vitae-Academic Resumé